Naz Reid: Minnesota Timberwolves (2019–2026)

 On December 16, 2022, during his first start of the season, Reid scored a season-high 28 points and grabbed nine rebounds to help Minnesota to a 112–110 win over the Thunder.
 On February 1, 2023, he recorded 24 points, 13 rebounds and four assists in a 119–114 overtime win over the Golden State Warriors.
 On March 29, during a 107–100 loss to the Phoenix Suns, Reid suffered a left wrist injury in the fourth quarter.
 Two days later, the Timberwolves announced that he was diagnosed with a left scaphoid fracture of his left wrist and would be out indefinitely.

 On June 25, 2023, Reid signed a three-year $42 million contract extension with the Timberwolves.
 The extension included a player option for the 2025–26 season.
 On March 8, 2024, Reid scored a career-high 34 points during a 113–104 loss against the Cleveland Cavaliers.
 On April 24, 2024, he received the NBA Sixth Man of the Year Award.

 Reid made 80 appearances (17 starts) for Minnesota during the 2024–25 NBA season, averaging 14.2 points, 6.0 rebounds, and 2.3 assists.
 On June 27, 2025, Reid and the Timberwolves agreed to a five-year, $125 million contract extension.

+On February 9, 2026, Reid was ejected from a game against the Atlanta Hawks after being involved in an altercation with Mouhamed Gueye early in the fourth quarter.
+He and Gueye were both subsequently fined $35,000 for the incident.

+In March 2026, Reid was fined $50,000 for questioning the integrity of the officials by the NBA.
+He was thrown out by referee Scott Foster during the game against Houston Rockets.

+Charlotte Hornets (2026–present)

+On July 10, 2026, Reid, alongside Mouhamadou Gueye, the draft rights to Matteo Spagnolo, a 2033 first-round pick, three second-round picks, and three first-round pick swaps, was traded to the Charlotte Hornets as part of a four-team trade in which the Timberwolves acquired LaMelo Ball, Josh Green, and the draft rights to Isaiah Evans.